 If there is one person who most definitely deserves to be named as a contributor of information it is Barbara Lang, who has been researching the Atcherley family for over 30 years now and with whom I have been collaborating since the early days of my own studies.
 Thank you too to Malcolm White for permission to use a photo in which three members of the Atcherley family appear, one of whom – Ada Mabel Shakeshaft (née Atcherley) – features in the ‘masthead’ which appears at the top of each page of this site for most of the year.

 In putting this site online I have been and will continue to be aware of copyright laws and hope that I haven’t (and won’t) infringe any.
 Sources and copyright owners of any information or images used on this site besides my own work will be identified wherever possible.
 Let me know if you spot any transgressions.
 As for my own photos and articles, I retain the copyright but I permit personal and educational, non-commercial use of them provided that an acknowledgement of the source is made and a link to this site given where they are used.

-Finally, I can’t imagine how a website about family history could cause anyone to suffer any loss, damage or injury but in these litigious times I have to disclaim any responsibility for such events arising from anyone’s use of this website.
+Finally, I can’t imagine how a website about family history could cause anyone to suffer any loss, damage or injury but in these litigious times I have to disclaim responsibility for any such events arising from anyone’s use of this website.
 The content of this site is provided in good faith and all efforts have been made to avoid the publication of inaccurate or misleading information, but I cannot guarantee that the material presented here is error-free.
 Your use of this website and its content is conditional on your acceptance of these disclaimers.